-- Salary, wages, and fringe benefits of staff working directly with households; this includes management staff who spend part of their time working directly with households (the full-time equivalent [FTE] should be proportional). - The FTEs should reflect the actual FTE of staff dedicated to working in the FHPAP program, regardless of the length of the grant term.
-For example, if there is one case management staff working 40 hours per week in FHPAP, and the second staff is working 20 hours per week in FHPAP, the FTE in Supportive Services would be 1.5 FTEs. - Time spent conducting supervision may be included but must not exceed the proportion funded by FHPAP. - Mileage - Supplies, copies, postage directly related to the program - Training - Office space/utilities.
-If these expenses are billed to FHPAP, they must be prorated and cannot exceed the staffing FTE.
+- Salary, wages, and fringe benefits of staff working directly with households; this includes management staff who spend part of their time working directly with households (the full-time equivalent [FTE] should be proportional).
+Time spent conducting supervision may be included but must not exceed the proportion funded by FHPAP. - Mileage - Supplies, copies, postage directly related to the program - Training - Office space/utilities.
+If these expenses are billed to FHPAP, they must be pro-rated and cannot exceed the staffing FTE.
 An exception to this requirement is if staff are employed at an agency part-time and 100% of their time is dedicated to FHPAP (they do not work in another program).
 In such circumstances, FHPAP may be used to pay for the full cost as long as it is identified in the approved budget. - Phone, computer, internet.
 If these expenses are billed to FHPAP, they must be prorated and cannot exceed the staffing FTE.
 An exception to this requirement is if staff are employed at an agency part-time and 100% of their time is dedicated to FHPAP (they do not work in another program).
 In such circumstances, FHPAP may be used to pay for the full cost as long as it is identified in the approved budget. - Homeless Management Information System (HMIS) license - Other staffing expenses directly related to the program, which must be approved in writing by Minnesota Housing and approved at its sole discretion